 Naturopathic medicine: a branch of medicine in which a variety of natural medicines and treatments are used to heal illness using a system of medical diagnosis and therapeutics based on the patterns of chaos and organization in nature.
 It is founded on the premise that people are naturally healthy, and that healing can occur through removing obstacles to a cure and by stimulating the body’s natural healing abilities.
 Naturopaths are general practitioners who treat a wide variety of illnesses, emphasize preventative care, and treat the “whole person”–the spirit as well as the physical body.
 Naturopaths often recommend changes in diet and lifestyle to enhance the health of their patients.

-Integrative medicine: combines allopathic conventional care with alternative or complimentary medicine to improve patient care.
+Integrative medicine: combines allopathic conventional care with alternative or complementary medicine to improve patient care.
 Rather than practice one type of medicine, integrative physicians will often combine therapies and treatment approaches to ensure the best results for their patients.
-Integrative physicians do not shun western medicine; in fact, they practice western care everyday, and at the same time incorporate appropriate and proven alternative treatment options.
+Integrative physicians do not shun western medicine; in fact, they practice western care every day, and at the same time incorporate appropriate and proven alternative treatment options.

 Natural: produced by nature.

-Alternative/Complimentary Medicine: non traditional remedies not considered to be conventional/traditional/allopathic treatments (such as medications and surgery), some of which require licensure, and some of which do not.
-Types of alternative treatments may include: Chiropractic/spinal manipulation, Homeopathy, Naturopathic medicine, Traditional Chinese Medicine (Acupuncture, Herbs, Qi Gong), Herbal Therapy (Ayurvedic, Chinese, Western, etc.).
+Alternative/Complementary Medicine: non-traditional remedies not considered to be conventional/traditional/allopathic treatments (such as medications and surgery), some of which require licensure, and some of which do not.
+Types of alternative treatments may include chiropractic/spinal manipulation, Homeopathy, Naturopathic medicine, Traditional Chinese Medicine (Acupuncture, Herbs, Qi Gong), Herbal Therapy (Ayurvedic, Chinese, Western, etc.).

 Alternative: implies treatments used in place of conventional/traditional/allopathic medicine.

 Complimentary: treatments used in addition to conventional/traditional/allopathic medicine.